 How long should a workout last if you want to gain muscle?
 Is 30 minutes enough?
 Is 90 minutes too long?
 Will your cortisol levels shoot through the roof after 45 minutes?
 Let’s find out.

 First, you want more muscle than you have at the moment, and you want to make sure you’re doing everything possible to maximize the speed at which that muscle is gained.

 However, while you don’t want to miss out on any gains, you don’t want to spend longer in the gym than is strictly necessary.

-You’ve also heard that spending too long in the gym can have an adverse effect on both testosterone and cortisol levels, which in turn will put the brakes on muscle growth.
+You may also have heard that spending too long in the gym can have an adverse effect on two hormones — testosterone and cortisol — which in turn will put the brakes on muscle growth.

 So, what’s the answer?
 How long should a workout last if you want to build muscle?